 9. Alligator Gorge, Flinders Ranges

 With rugged mountain ranges, dramatic gorges, steep valleys and towering red cliffs, you could be forgiven for thinking the ancient landscapes of Mount Remarkable National Park were straight out of a postcard from Arizona.
-Home to Alligator Gorge, unearth another world carved into the ancient rocks of the outback over millions of years and discover the Terraces, a long series of small cascading waterfalls.
-And no, there’s no alligators here, although you might just stumble across some of the friendly locals with kangaroos, emus, echidna, wallabies and goanna just some of the wildlife that call the area home.
-The park is also home to more than 117 bird species making it a haven for bird watching.
-There’s plenty of walking trails to suit all fitness levels, picnic areas and campgrounds.
+Home to Alligator Gorge, unearth another world carved into the ancient rocks of the outback over millions of years and discover the 'terraces', a long series of small cascading waterfalls.
+And no- there’s no alligators here! although you might just stumble across some of the friendly locals with kangaroos, emus, echidna, wallabies and goannas just some of the wildlife that call the area home.
+There’s plenty of walking and mountain bike trails to suit all fitness levels, picnic areas and campgrounds.